odoo/documentation/content/applications/general/email_communication/email_servers.rst

 Then, go to :menuselection:`Settings --> Technical --> Parameters --> System Parameters` to
 customize the aliases (`mail.catchall.alias` & `mail.bounce.alias`).
 These types of changes should be completed prior to the database going live.
-If a customer replies after a change is made then the system will not recognize the old alias and the reply won't be received.
+If a customer replies after a change is made then the system will not recognize the old alias, and the reply will not be received.

 By default, inbound messages are fetched every 5 minutes for on-premise databases.